Behind PTE Academic: John de Jong talks tests, tasks, scoring, conspiracies, speaking and fairness with Jay

 Jay: You were one of the principal architects of the PTE-A. Why did the marketplace need another English test with the IELTS and TOEFL already well established?

 John: In fact, I was the principal architect of PTE Academic.
 Both TOEFL and IELTS are somewhat older tests using yesterday’s technology and yesterday’s concepts of language testing.
 Pearson contracted me to build a new test of English and I wanted to create a real-language test.
 Traditional item writers construct some text around a language problem.
 The text is unlikely to occur in real life because it is written to include a language problem.
 For PTE Academic item writers are required to base their questions on samples of language as they exist.
 Texts are not written for the test, they are found.
 Item writers are required to provide the source of their language samples.
 With the enormous amount of language in books, recordings and on the Internet item writers can find samples of real language, like the test takers, would encounter in their studies.
 Texts about academic subjects, but also about student life.
-For example, traditional language tests make use of scripted language for listening items which is then read by actors, producing very unnatural language, without the contractions, elisions etc. that occur in live language use.
+For example, traditional language tests make use of scripted language for listening items which is then read by actors, producing very unnatural language, without the contractions, elisions, etc. that occur in live language use.
 Regular language users speak in broken sentences, repeating and circumscribing the essential elements.

-Jay: I really like teaching the PTE-A because each task focuses on a different English language skill.
+Jay: I really like teaching the PTE-A because each task focuses on different English language skills.
 For example – and correct me if I’m wrong – but Reading: Fill in the Blanks has a focus on ‘collocations’ while Reading and Writing: Fill in the Blanks focuses on ‘word choice’.
 Can you discuss why you decided to create 20 tasks?

 John: I chose to use a large number of different language tasks in order to best represent language as it occurs in real life and to allow to address language ability from a large number of angles thereby ensuring that the multifaceted character of language ability is better represented.
 The various item types present a range of language aspects.
 Items can address integrated skills or concentrate on a single skill.
 This approach also offers students a variety of chances to show their ability to cope with English.
 They are not dependent on the ability to solve a particular type of language issue.

 Jay: Some of the PTE-A tasks are ‘interrelated’.
-Speaking: Read Aloud, for example, contributes to both your speaking and reading score while Listening: Summarize Spoken Text contributes points to both your listening and writing scores.
+Speaking: Read Aloud, for example, contributes to both your speaking and reading scores while Listening: Summarize Spoken Text contributes points to both your listening and writing scores.
 Why did you decide to merge these skills?

 John: I chose to present so-called integrated items, items addressing more than one skill, to reflect real-life language use.
 In dealing with the language, users often depend on more than one skill.
 For example, when asking where the nearest pharmacy is in a foreign city, the language used must be able to formulate the question and to understand the response.
 In listening to a lecture, the student must be able to follow what is being said and to take notes, i.e., to write.